I am a polymer artist in Fort Collins, Colorado and a teacher of polymer clay workshops for nearly 20 years. I teach

 My journey with polymer clay began in 1995 when I bought my 8-year-old niece the complete Fimo clay assortment and found I couldn’t keep my hands off of it.
 I am captivated by color and find rich combinations intoxicating.
 I enjoy the process of mixing colors to obtain a particular hue and combining colors to produce sumptuous palettes.
 When I work with polymer clay I like to challenge myself by using new color combinations, especially those outside of my “comfort zone.”

 I have been involved in art in one form or another all my life.
 My art reflects my passion for nature and color.
 Many of my themes are botanical, undoubtedly influenced by the hundreds of hours I spent examining plants in nature and under a microscope during my career as a biologist/ecologist.
 Stylized landscapes and rock forms also appear frequently in my work, reflecting the many months I spent studying and mapping vegetation in California, the Rocky Mountains and the Arctic.
 Nature-based design elements from the Art Nouveau and Arts and Crafts periods often appear as well.

 Teaching gives me at least as much satisfaction as making art.
 When I was 10 years old I organized an Arts and Crafts club for neighborhood children and made up projects to teach them.
 I have not stopped teaching since.
 I am passionate about introducing others to polymer clay and helping them advance their artistry in this extraordinary medium.

-I am fortunate to have two studios.
-One is in my home located amidst pine trees on a ridge overlooking a reservoir and the city of Fort Collins, CO.
+My studio is in my home located amidst pine trees on a ridge overlooking a reservoir and the city of Fort Collins, CO.
 Here I have solitude and few distractions other than the deer that sometimes press their noses against my windows.
-My second studio is in an artists’ cooperative in town.
-It offers opportunities to interact with other artists and the public and provides a venue for teaching.

 Organizational Activities and Professional Affiliations